mrspeaker/Omega500/README.md

 Usually you load the sound as a class property (so it is preloaded).

-    var sound = new Ω.Sound("res/boink.wav");
+    {
+        ...
+        sound: new Ω.Sound("res/boink");
+    }

-If you don't put an extension it'll choose .mp3 if supported, else .ogg
+If you don't put an extension it'll choose .mp3 if supported, else it will play .ogg - so be sure to export in both formats!

-To set the volume - between 0 and 1
+To set the volume (between 0 and 1):

     var sound = new Ω.Sound("res/boink.wav", 0.5);

 To play a sound:

     sound.play();

+There's also a couple of static methods on Ω.Sound.

+    Ω.Sound._reset(); // stop and rewind all sounds Ω.Sound._setVolume(0.5); // sets all sounds 50% of thier original volume

+TODOs:
+    - Why are these underscored?
+    - Add fade out/fade in helpers

 ## Sprite sheets
 [Ω/gfx/SpriteSheet](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/gfx/SpriteSheet.js)